Major League Baseball Player Gets Major Help from Stem Cells

-Stem cells are undifferentiated cells of a multicellular organism with the ability to develop into different types of tissue.
-Stem cells also can regenerate themselves continuously, making them a valuable tool for repairing injured or diseased tissue that has stopped responding to conventional treatments.
+These personal cells are undifferentiated cells of a multicellular organism with the ability to develop into different types of tissue.
+They can regenerate themselves continuously, making them a valuable tool for repairing injured or diseased tissue that has stopped responding to conventional treatments.

 “Conventional treatments for muscle injuries work to reduce pain and inflammation.
 They do not regenerate new muscle tissue or fix damaged tissue as stem cells can,” Singer said.

 Personal cells also can reduce inflammation, which relieves pain and improves range of motion for many individuals.

 Regenerative therapy has additional benefits; it allows patients to avoid or at least delay the need surgery.

 “If muscle injuries persist, they could eventually require surgery, which also means long recovery times and risks of complications.
 Personal cell therapy helps to restore damaged tissue without the downtime of surgery,” Singer said.